imdoroshenko/graphql-wrapper/README.md

 }
 ```

-I will profiling tool from previous examples to show difference between non-cached and cached request.
+I will use profiling tool from previous examples to show the difference between non-cached and cached request.

 non-cached request
 ```shell